jace-kline/thesis/thesis.md

 ### DWARF Debugging Standard

 *DWARF* is a debugging file format used by many compilers and debuggers to support source-level debugging for compiled binary programs [].
 When specified flags (usually '-g') are present at compilation, DWARF-supporting compilers such as GCC and Clang will write DWARF debugging information to an output binary program or object file.
 A resulting binary executable can then be loaded into a DWARF-supporting debugger such as GDB to debug the target binary program with references to line numbers, functions, variables, and types in the source-level program.
 The DWARF standard is source language agnostic, but generally supports equivalent representations for constructs present in common procedural languages such as C, C++, and Fortran.
 In addition, DWARF is decoupled from any architecture, processor, or operating system.
-The generalizability of DWARF debugging information makes it a prime candidate for extracting "ground-truth" information about a particular binary program, regardless of the specifics of the source language, architecture, processor, or operating system.
+The generalizability of DWARF debugging information makes it a prime candidate for extracting "ground truth" information about a particular binary program, regardless of the specifics of the source language, architecture, processor, or operating system.
 DWARF is leveraged in this work to scrape ground-truth information about target binary programs.
 This information is subsequently used to evaluate the accuracy of the output produced by a target decompiler.

 ### Ghidra Reverse Engineering Framework